This bill formally dismisses the election contest for the Texas Twenty-eighth Congressional District seat due to a late filing.

 WI-1

-This bill dismisses the election contest for Texas's 28th Congressional District.
-The dismissal is due to the contestant filing the challenge with the House of Representatives after the deadline.
+This bill formally dismisses the election contest challenging the results for the Representative of Texas's Twenty-eighth Congressional District.
+The dismissal is based solely on the challenger failing to file the necessary paperwork by the established deadline.
+Consequently, the House of Representatives will not review the substance of the complaint.